bodziosamolot/sourceGenerators/article.md

 - MetadataReferencesProvider
 - ParseOptionsProvider

+All of which are utilizing IValueProvider<TSource> e.g., CompilationProvider is IncrementalValueProvider<Compilation>.
+The provider hides all of the implementation details related with caching.
+What's important for us is that the provider operators run only for changes.

 It is best explained with an example.
 I will skim over some important parts of an Incremental Source Generator to get to the vital parts.
 The Generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
 The interface consists of only one method:

 `Initialize(IncrementalGeneratorInitializationContext)`

 This *IncrementalGeneratorInitializationContext* is what gives us access to all the providers mentioned before.
+Here it is in an example implementation:

           public void Initialize(IncrementalGeneratorInitializationContext context)
           {